 - Is the employee directed to the salary information web page instead of the report page after login?

-Let’s take an example of an email service.
+Let’s take a technical example of an email service.
 Flow for this email service application would be:

 |Login-> Inbox->Send / Delete Mail-> Logout|